-With more than 2 million people estimated to be living with HIV (PLHIV), Mozambique is a key country in the global fight to control the HIV epidemic.
-With President’s Emergency Plan for AIDS Relief (PEPFAR) support, the Government of Mozambique (GoM) has made significant progress towards UNAIDS 95-95-95 targets.
-Reported global coverage rates, however, mask notable gaps in populations that drive the HIV epidemic, namely, adolescents, men, children, and Key Populations; and these groups present the most important challenges in the HIV response.
-Intimate partner violence, low patient literacy, stigma and discrimination against PLHIV fuel the epidemic, while weak infrastructure and scarce Human Resources for Health (HRH) impede control efforts.
+With 2,097,000 people estimated to be living with HIV (INSIDA 2021), Mozambique is a key country in the global fight to control the HIV epidemic.
+With support from the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), Mozambique has made significant progress towards the UNAIDS 95-95-95 targets.
+Reported global coverage rates, however, mask notable gaps in specific populations that drive the HIV epidemic, namely, adolescents/young adults, men, and key populations.
+These groups present the most important challenges to the response to HIV.
+Intimate partner violence, low patient literacy, stigma, and discrimination against people living with HIV (PLWH) fuel the epidemic, while weak infrastructure and scarce Human Resources for Health (HRH) impede control efforts.

-Located in the central region of Mozambique, the Zambézia Province has the largest number of people living with HIV in the country.
-PEPFAR-Mozambique has classified Zambézia as a priority province and allocated resources to scale up and expand access and utilization of HIV prevention, care, and treatment services.
+Located in the central region of Mozambique, Zambézia Province has the largest number of PLWH in the country.
+PEPFAR-Mozambique has classified Zambézia as a priority province and has allocated resources to scale up and expand access and utilization of HIV prevention, care, and treatment services.

-Established in 2016, the “Avante” (Portuguese for “Move Forward”) program assists the GoM to accelerate the pace towards epidemic control in Zambézia province, through the delivery of high-quality, evidence-based HIV and tuberculosis services.
+The Avante program was established in 2016.
+Avante, meaning “moving forward” in Portuguese, assists the Government of Mozambique (GoM) to accelerate the pace towards epidemic control in Zambézia Province, through the delivery of high-quality, evidence-based HIV and tuberculosis (TB) services.
 Avante employs sustainable models of community and facility-based services covering the full continuum of response.